 More: Buying the Perfect Running Shoe

 Think twice about your socks.
-Opt for athletic or multisport socks that allow your feet to breathe with their moisture-wicking fabrics.
-Those made from synthetic materials can cause your feet to sweat, which can lead to athlete's foot, rashes and even toenail fungus—all of which, if persistent, can cause pain.
+Opt for athletic or multisport socks that allow your feet to breathe and pull moisture away from your skin.
+Good fabric choices include silk, wool and high-tech wicking synthetics.
+Those made from non-wicking materials can cause your feet to sweat and stay moist, which can lead to athlete's foot, rashes and even toenail fungus—all of which, if persistent, can cause pain.
 If you’re prone to blisters, try a pair of cushioned or walking socks, which are padded to protect your feet while you walk or run.

 Go barefoot less often.
-Walking around with bare feet may be comfortable, but it’s not ideal.
-Doing so raises your risk of injury and fungal infections—whether it’s from stubbing your toe or stepping on a sharp object—which can cause pain and discomfort.
+Walking around with bare feet (or in simple flip-flops) may be comfortable, but it’s not ideal.
+Doing so leaves your feet without support and raises your risk of injury and fungal infections—whether it’s from stubbing your toe or stepping on a sharp object—which can cause pain and discomfort.
 Of course, going shoeless is OK every so often, especially if your feet don’t have any calluses and still have sufficient fat padding.
 Just be mindful of where you’re freely wandering and avoid public areas.

 Consult your doctor.
 As you get older, arthritic pain can occur as your toes contract more, and conditions such as hammertoe (when the middle joint bends downward) or bunions (a bony bump at the base of the big toe) may appear.
 Plus, your nails can become thicker over time, making you more susceptible to ingrown toenails.
 Consult a podiatrist about any changes you notice in order to head off aches early on.
 While you’re there, consider requesting a gait and posture analysis—learning about the way you stand and step with your feet can provide insight on why you might be feeling pain.
 “A gait analysis can personalize the approach to preventing foot pain by looking at how you walk and where there might be imbalanced pressure, and it can help assess the need for insoles,” Dr. Geyer says.